Guided missiles of India: BrahMos

 BrahMos (also known as PJ-10) are supersonic to hypersonic cruise missiles developed in collaboration between India and Russia.
-BrahMos have land attack, ship and submarine launched and air launched versions and are the fastest cruise missiles in world in operation.
-The existing versions of missiles include supersonic land-attack, anti-ship ship launched versions meanwhile longer range, hypersonic and air launched versions are under development.
+BrahMos have land attack, ship and submarine-launched and air-launched versions and are the fastest cruise missiles in world in operation.
+The existing versions of missiles include supersonic land-attack, anti-ship ship-launched versions meanwhile longer range, hypersonic and air-launched versions are under development.

 Other cruise missile programs

-Nirbhay is the Indian long range sub-sonic Cruise Missile under development and testing, expecting its air and submarine launched version after trials.
+Nirbhay is the Indian long-range subsonic cruise missile under development and testing, expecting its air and submarine-launched version after trials.
 It was successfully test fired for second time from Balasore Orissa.

 Able to travel at speed of 0.6-0.9 mach.
 However, its test on 12 October 2020 failed due to a technical snag.
 It has succeeded in other tests before and has been approved for limited production in 2020.
 An upgraded version of the missile is reportedly under development.
 It is currently deployed on LAC in limited numbers since 2020 due to 2020 China-India standoff.

 Nirbhay project is now technically closed after completing six developmental trials.
 The next phase of tests will happen from April 2020 under a new name called Indigenous Technology Cruise Missile (ITCM).
 It will include Short Turbo Fan Engine (STFE) developed by Gas Turbine Research Establishment (GTRE) and a Radio-frequency (RF) seeker from Research Centre Imarat (RCI).
 A separate air-launched variant and submarine-launched variant is under active development.
 Several cruise missile systems are expected to be introduced from experience gained with Nirbhay.

 Astra

 Astra are India's fifth-generation beyond-visual-range active radar homing air-to-air missile series.
 The current version in service has a range from 10 km to 110 km similar to AIM-120 AMRAAM while versions up to 350 km and intermediate ranges are being developed.

-A surface to air missile variant VL-SRSAM has also been developed from Astra to replace Indian navy's Barak 1 missiTN1 With supplementary Akash missile systems along, it forms a surface to air missile system similar to American NASAM 2.
+A surface-to-air missile variant VL-SRSAM has also been developed from Astra to replace Indian navy's Barak 1 missiTN1 With supplementary Akash missile systems along, it forms a surface-to-air missile system similar to American NASAM 2.